A general guide on how to conduct and write a literature review.

 What is the purpose of a literature review?

 …your task is to build an argument, not a library.

 In a larger piece of written work, such as a dissertation or project, a literature review is usually one of the first tasks carried out after deciding on a topic.
 Reading combined with critical analysis can help to refine a topic and frame research questions.
-A literature review establishes familiarity with and understanding of current research in a particular field before carrying out a new investigation.
-Conducting a literature review should enable you to find out what research has already been done and identify what is unknown within your topic.
+Conducting a literature review establishes your familiarity with and understanding of current research in a particular field before carrying out a new investigation.
+After doing a literature review, you should know what research has already been done and be able to identify what is unknown within your topic.

 - summarise and analyse previous research and theories;

 - identify areas of controversy and contested claims;

 - highlight any gaps that may exist in research to date.

 Focusing on different aspects of your literature review can be useful to help plan, develop, refine and write it.
 You can use and adapt the prompt questions in our worksheet below at different points in the process of researching and writing your review.
 These are suggestions to get you thinking and writing.

 Writing a literature review has a lot in common with other assignment tasks.
 There is advice on our other pages about thinking critically, reading strategies and academic writing.
 Our literature review top tips suggest some specific things you can do to help you submit a successful review.